smoleyxd/RCOS-Cilium/internal-updates/onboarding.md

 Ansible is an open-source automation tool used for configuration management, application deployment, and task automation.
 It allows you to manage multiple servers from a single control node, making it easier to deploy changes and manage infrastructure efficiently.
 Ansible uses YAML syntax for its configuration files and operates over SSH, making it agentless and simple to set up and use.
 [Ansible](https://www.ansible.com/)

+**KubeCTL uses and importance:**
+`kubectl` is a command-line tool used to interact with Kubernetes clusters.
+Kubernetes is an open-source platform designed to automate deploying, scaling, and managing containerized applications.
+With `kubectl`, users can perform various operations on Kubernetes clusters, such as deploying applications, inspecting cluster resources, scaling deployments, and managing networking and storage.

+Here are some common tasks that `kubectl` can perform:

+1. **Managing Resources**: You can use `kubectl` to create, delete, update, and view Kubernetes resources such as pods, deployments, services, configmaps, and secrets.

+2. **Accessing Cluster**: `kubectl` allows you to interact with Kubernetes clusters, whether they are running locally (e.g., with Minikube), in the cloud (e.g., on AWS, GCP, Azure), or in on-premises environments.

+3. **Debugging**: It provides various commands to inspect the state of resources, view logs, and debug issues within pods and containers.

+4. **Scaling**: You can scale your deployments and replica sets up or down.

+5. **Networking**: It helps manage network policies, services, and ingresses within the Kubernetes cluster.

+6. **Configuration**: `kubectl` allows you to manage configurations, contexts, and authentication settings for accessing Kubernetes clusters.

+7. **Plugins**: It supports plugins, allowing you to extend its functionality with custom commands.

+Example usage (basic): `kubectl get nodes` or `kubectl cluster-info`

 **ONCE YOU HAVE COMPLETED THIS DOCUMENT --> SEE startup.md**